airmeter-io/website/build-esp32-parts.markdown

 - These sensors generally require forced background calibration.
 - Voltage and quality of power supply maybe important.

-The MH-Z14 sensor has been lightly tested but has not been deeply investigated and tested.
+The MH-Z14 sensor has been lightly tested in an extremely limited fashion.

-# FRAM datalogging storage (Optional)
-An FRAM module for persistent data staging before writing to flash can be included connected to the I2C bus.
-Without this component any data that is not written to the flash will be lost.
-To prevent undue wear on the flash the firmware has to wait until there are quite a number of readings waiting to be written.

-For builds where data logging is important this is an essential component.

 # Enclosure and Electrical Connections
 Breadboards are useful for experimental builds.
 An alternative such as soldering to a PCB or just jumper leads is also effective and more appropriate for long term use devices.